bouncethebox-us/scripts/README.md

 ### Part01_CreateAppRegistration.ps1
 This PowerShell script automates the creation of an Azure AD (Entra ID) Application Registration for scripts to assess oversharing, broad-sharing, lifecycle, etc.
 #### Purpose: Create enterprise application for delegation/application privileges
-- Creates an Application Registration in Microsoft Entra ID (Azure AD).
 Creates an App Registration in Entra ID (Azure AD) with:
 - A self-signed certificate
 - A client secret
 - Microsoft Graph and SharePoint API permissions
 #### Output
 Copy and paste the information from PowerShell into Notepad and save it securely.
 Once you close PowerShell, the 'client secret' and 'cert thumbprint' will disappear and cannot be retrieved again.
 If lost, rerun the script to obtain new values.
-1. Output displayed on screen:
+Output displayed on screen:
-•	App name
+- App name
-•	Client ID
+- Client ID
-•	Tenant ID
+- Tenant ID
-•	Certificate thumbprint
+- Certificate thumbprint
-•	Secret value
+- Secret value

-•	Likely read-only permissions for directory and role enumeration.
-6. Prompts for Admin Consent
+**NOTE:** Prompts for Admin Consent
-•	After creation, you must grant admin consent for the app to use the permissions.
+After creation, you must grant admin consent for the app to use the permissions.